 It fixes issues directly in the IDE while you're doing it.

-What are Black Duck's most important features?
+What are Black Duck's key features?

-What benefits or ROI should users look for in reviews?
+What should users look for in ROI?

 Veracode is a leading provider of application security solutions, offering tools to identify, mitigate, and prevent vulnerabilities across the software development lifecycle.
 Its cloud-based platform integrates security into DevOps workflows, helping organizations ensure that their code remains secure and compliant with industry standards.